maubanel/UE5-Lighting/post-process/README.md

 >Chromatic aberration, also known as color fringing, is a color distortion that creates an outline of unwanted color along the edges of objects in a photograph.
 Often, it appears along metallic surfaces or where there's a high contrast between light and dark objects, such as a black wall in front of a bright blue sky. -Adobe

 This is to be used subtly.
+You shouldn't see it, it should just soften the high contrast lines a git.
+For the front room I set **Chromatic Abberation | Intensity** to `.4`.
+I set the back room to `.01` as there is little light in the first place.
+In the middle room I sent it to `0.3`.
+Now play the game and it should be VERY subtle.

 Now lets add a bit of dirt to the lens to enhance the effect in this back dark area.
 Select **Lens | Dirt Mask** and find the texture **T_ScreenDirt002** which is in the **Engine Content** so you need to allow this by clicking the **View Options** eyeball and selecting **Show Engine Content**.
 Select the **Engine Content** folder and filter for **T_ScreenDirt002**.
 Assign it to the **Dirt Mask Texture**.